convexengineering/robust/docs/source/methods.rst

 while finding the best combination of monomials that gives the least conservative solution.
-[Saab, 2018] provides a descent algorithm to find locally optimal combinations of the monomials, and shows how the uncertain GP can be approximated as a GP for polyhedral uncertainty, and a conic optimization problem for elliptical uncertainty with uncertain exponents.
+[Saab, 2018] provides a descent algorithm to find locally optimal combinations of the monomials, and shows how the uncertain GP can be approximated as a GP for polyhedral uncertainty, and a conic optimization problem for ellipsoidal uncertainty with uncertain exponents.

 To reiterate, please refer to [Saab, 2018] for further details on robust GP approximations.